chienjchienj/Chrome/README.md

 Backlog
 ===
+— TODO : Merge the two select buttons to one
+    If more than one item is selected then know it is a list and should use the generic xPath If only one item is selected then know its a single item If new button is pressed when still defining column and has already more than one item selected in column then automatically save the current column and move on to the new column

+— TODO : Make notifications bar small and petite with close button — TODO : Ability to toggle bar at the bottom between visibility and non-visibility — TODO : Column Name when [enter] is do nothing
+— TODO : Split Tutorial mode from normal usage mode
+    Normal usage mode will have no notifications

+— TODO : Notifications should only be 49px high
 — TODO : Ensure not records are created for pages with no URLs — TODO : Ensure when sub link is clicked
     create a sharedKrake with the following
       parentColumnId
       parentURL

 - TODO : have the array of separate Krake definitions compiled for a specific Tab on the fly when the done button is clicked